juda/SimpleObjects/objects/README.md

 In the monadic interpreter the code completely encapsulates the memory management.
-For instance, the refactored code for binary operations in the interpreter for Lecture 12 is:
+For instance, the refactored code for binary operations is:

 ```
 evaluate (Binary op a b) env = do